infolexa/bolt/README.md

 	This is just a basic declaration of permissions.
 More details will be discussed in another chapter.
 	But as a preview, you can specify the directories, controllers and actions related to the permission.
-	This will allow bolt to automatically check for the user's permissions when certain controllers are accessed.
+	This will allow Bolt to automatically check for the user's permissions when certain controllers are accessed.

 5. **Extending Bolt's Controllers**